AdaCore/xmlada/docs/unicode.rst

 at that time.
 A single glyph can correspond to a sequence of characters, or a single character to a sequence of glyphs.

-The Unicode standard doesn't deal with glyphs, although a suggested representation is given for each character in the standard.
-Likewise, this module doesn't provide any graphical support for Unicode, and will just deal with textual memory representation and encodings.
+The Unicode standard doesn’t deal with glyphs, although a suggested representation is given for each character in the standard.
+Likewise, this module doesn’t provide any graphical support for Unicode, and will just deal with textual memory representation and encodings.

 Take a look at the **GtkAda** library that provides the graphical interface for